 EDvestinU has three repayment options for its private student loans:

 Here, the student or cosigner starts making repayments right after funds are disbursed.
 This option can help you save money in the long run because there’s less time for interest to add up.
-You could also be eligible for a 1% interest rate reduction if you apply with a qualified cosigner, which is nothing to sneeze at.
+You could also be eligible for a 1% interest rate reduction if you choose this repayment option.

 It can be unaffordable for students who applied alone and only meet the minimum income requirement, however.

 Deferred repayments might make the most sense if you’re that student who can’t afford to pay off their loans right away.
 It lets you hold off on payments until after you graduate.